carderne/openelec/README.md

 openelec is a general tool for finding opportunities in electricity access.
 Able to create national-level plans for achieving universal electricity access, as well as optimise town/village-level mini-grid, densification and standalone systems.
 In addition, the tool provides functionality to find private-sector off-grid opportunities.

 The library has a currently not very user-friendly Python API for scripting/notebook use.
-There is also a [demonstration web interface running here](https://openelec.me/) (static front-end on AWS S3 with serverless backend on Lambda)
+There is also a [demonstration web interface running here](https://openelec.me/) (static front-end on AWS S3 with serverless backend on Lambda) and a [short blog post here](https://rdrn.me/electrification-model-openelec/).

 ### National-level